kuroi17/dormManagementSystem/README.md

 DormMate addresses the common challenges faced by students searching for affordable accommodation near their universities and landlords trying to manage multiple properties efficiently.
 The system provides:

-- **For Students**: Browse dorm listings, filter by budget, send inquiries to landlords, book rooms, and track rental payments
+- **For Students**: Browse dorm listings, filter by budget, send inquiries to landlords, and book dorm/rooms
 - **For Landlords**: Manage multiple dorm properties, view and respond to student inquiries, track room availability and bookings
 - **Data Validation**: Input validation for emails, phone numbers, dates, and budget amounts
 - **User-Friendly Interface**: Simple menu-driven console interface for easy navigation